bc25/CS-Social-Good-Suicide-Intervention-Bot/README.md

 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)

 ## Command to Run Bot
+Note: Code is for viewing only, as playground url is now deprecated and actual website user information is private.

 ```python trevorbot.py```

 Optional argument: ```flagged_words.txt``` adds phrases from file (where each line is a phrase) to keyword database.